yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing Network-Based Attacks CTF1 .md

 Only the name of PowerShell: WindowsPowerShell

-**Q.6: Which wallet extension ID is associated with the Coinbase wallet?**
+**Flag 6: Which wallet extension ID is associated with the Coinbase wallet?**

 Open to search.
 In the **String** parameter, type `Coinbase` and search using **Packet Bytes** on the left side